bcgov/smk-legacy-ui/docs/SMK-API-Publish-a-Map-Configuration.md

-#
+# `POST` MapConfigurations/Publish/{id} - Publish a Map Configuration

 Executing a POST at the MapConfiguration/Publish endpoint with a Map Configuration id will create a published version of the map configuration.

 A published map configuration is no longer editable, and considered stable for exporting and viewing.
 Any edits made will be on a new version of the map configuration document.
 A published map configuration cannot be altered in any way.

 Example of curl
 command: